ew3g/csgo-market-crawler/README.md

 - Hand Type
   - Glove

+The crawler script creates the environment variables from the .env file and uses them to control the pages of the market for each item subtype.

+**It's important to notice that the Steam Web Api blocks the access for some time if many requests are made, so the script will wait a random time between 10 and 30 seconds**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.